Emotional Reflexology Course

 Emotional Reflexology Course Outline

-1. The History of Emotional Reflexology
+History of Emotional Reflexology

 Covers how emotional reflexology was developed and why it is important when working with clients that are experiencing emotional stress.

-2. Foot and Emotional Assessment Techniques
+Foot and Emotional Assessment Techniques

-- Completing a Reflexology Case Study
+- completing a Reflexology Case Study

-3. Anatomy and Physiology
+Anatomy and Physiology

 Covers an introduction and explanation of the anatomy, physiology of the systems in the body, related conditions and how to detect emotional imbalances in the reflexes.
+The systems include:

 - The Nervous System